owencqueen/final_project_302/documentation.md

 - Inputs:
 	- ring: (short for string) string representation of the current state of the cube
 - Return values(s):
+	- numpy array of numerical representations of each face
-	- numpy array of dimension 2x12 with following representation:
+	- Array of dimension 2x12

 ## User Interaction